Resources

 Many of the retirees we speak to appreciate knowing that a portion of their money is not exposed to market risk, but still has more growth potential than just holding it in cash or CDs.
 Considering longer life expectancies, we believe that retirees may need a specific plan to help grow their retirement assets as well as preserve them.
 Unfortunately, many people are also afraid of the stock market, and potentially losing large sums if they invest directly in the stock market.

 In response to this, some investment management firms offer investment strategies which may move investors in and out of the markets based on market volatility, with the goal of avoiding exposure to market crashes.
 This is a form of “market timing.”
-Strategies that attempt to outperform or reduce volatility for investors by timing the market have been shown to be ineffective and costly for the vast majority of investors.
+Strategies that attempt to outperform or reduce volatility for investors by timing the market are often ineffective or costly.

 The FIA is a tool that may help to bring peace of mind, security and growth potential to your retirement.
-While we believe that investors should be cautious against over-allocating funds to Fixed Indexed Annuities, we also believe that many retires will be able to take comfort in knowing that a part of their portfolio is protected with good potential for growth.
+While we believe that investors should be cautious against over-allocating funds to Fixed Indexed Annuities as this could decrease overall returns, we also believe that many retirees will be able to take comfort in knowing that a part of their portfolio is protected by the insurance company with potential for growth.

 The Retirement Income Show Logo